 It is useful to relate the structure of $w_\parallel$ to the lattice geometry of a typical 2D crystal described by the point group $D_{3h}$.
 One can notice that \be w_\parallel\propto(\bb n\cdot\bb\delta_1)(\bb n\cdot\bb\delta_2)(\bb n\cdot\bb\delta_3)\left(\nabla_x n_x+\nabla_y n_y\right), \e where $\bb\delta_i$ represent the nearest neighbour vectors.
-These vectors or their opposite make the angles $0$, $\pm2\pi/3$ with the positive $x$-axis (see the top part of Fig.~\ref{fig::spirals}).
+These vectors or their opposite make the angles $0$, $\pm2\pi/3$ with the positive $x$ axis (see the top part of Fig.~\ref{fig::spirals}).
 They also correspond to the three armchair directions of a typical hexagonal lattice generated by $D_{3h}$.
 Using Eq.~(\ref{w_D_symm}), one can obtain a classical Heisenberg model for $w_\parallel$.
 For a site with the spin $\bb S$, we have \be w_{\parallel,H}\propto(\bb{S}\cdot\bb{\delta}_{1})(\bb{S}\cdot\bb{\delta}_{2}) (\bb{S}\cdot\bb{\delta}_{3}) \sum_{i} (\bb{S}_i\cdot\bb{\delta}_{i}), \e where the spins $\bb{S}_i$ are the nearest neighbours of $\bb{S}$.

 We note that the effective interaction of Eq.~(\ref{Heisenberg}) is fundamentally different from the recently proposed~\cite{PhysRevB.99.184430, brinker2019chiral, PhysRevB.101.024418} interactions of the form $(\bb{S}_i\times \bb{S}_j) (\bb{S}_k\cdot \bb{S}_l)$.
-In the continuous limit, the latter are represented by higher order terms with respect to the gradients of magnetization direction.
-Thus, for smooth textures, interaction of Eq.~(\ref{Heisenberg}) should be the leading one.
-At the same time, for textures varying on the scale of a lattice spacing, this is not the case.
-We also note that there exist many other mechanisms that can produce noncollinear magnetic textures.
-Our mechanism is a natural replacement of DMI for systems where the latter is forbidden.
+In the continuous limit, the latter are represented by higher-order terms with respect to the gradients of magnetization direction.
+Thus, for smooth noncollinear textures, the interaction of Eq.~(\ref{Heisenberg}) is potentially the leading one.
+At the same time, for textures varying on the scale of the lattice spacing, this is not necessarily the case.